renoc/python-rpifo/README.md

     * Optional: Rename settings.py.sample to settings.py and edit
         * Recommended: Change MIN_FOLDER_SIZE, smaller folders will appear in a smaller section of the playlist, preventing long breaks in a series
-2. Run the rpifo.py script
+2. Run the generate_playlist.py script
-3. Open the resulting rpifo.m3u in your media player.
+3. Open the resulting playlist.m3u in your media player.
+    * Recommended: Change playlist name so it won't be overwritten by script

 ##Requirments